dlounsbu/ICTR_team_sci_initiative/isdcbestpaper2025.md

 [NEXT SLIDE]

-<b> Fatima Sadjadpour</b>  is a PhD Candidate in Industrial & Systems Engineering at Virginia Tech.
+<b> Fatima Sadjadpour</b>  is a PhD Candidate in Industrial & Systems Engineering at Virginia Tech with a Master's degree in Data Science and Informatics.

 Her paper integrates Machine Learning and participatory system dynamics modeling in a novel way.